loda-lang/loda-programs/programs/oeis/list2.md

 * [A211784](http://oeis.org/A211784) ([L15 program](A211784.asm)): n^2 + floor(n^2/2) + floor(n^2/3).
 * [A211813](http://oeis.org/A211813) ([L23 program](A211813.asm)): Number of (n+1) X (n+1) -10..10 symmetric matrices with every 2 X 2 subblock having sum zero and two distinct values.
 * [A211837](http://oeis.org/A211837) ([L20 program](A211837.asm)): Number of nonnegative integer arrays of length n+4 with new values 0 upwards introduced in order, no three adjacent elements equal, and containing the value n+1.
+* [A211850](http://oeis.org/A211850) ([L31 program](A211850.asm)): Number of nonnegative integer arrays of length 2n+5 with new values 0 upwards introduced in order, no three adjacent elements all unequal, and containing the value n+1.
 * [A211866](http://oeis.org/A211866) ([L14 program](A211866.asm)): (9^n - 5) / 4.
 * [A211899](http://oeis.org/A211899) ([L10 program](A211899.asm)): Number of triangular n X n X n arrays colored with integers 0 upwards introduced in row major order, with no element equal to any neighbor, and containing the value n(n+1)/2-2.
 * [A211905](http://oeis.org/A211905) ([L18 program](A211905.asm)): Number of lower triangular n X n arrays colored with integers 0 upwards introduced in row major order, with no element equal to any horizontal or vertical neighbor, and containing the value n(n+1)/2-2.